 The culture and traditions of Majuli island attract a lot of tourists from around the world.
 A lot of different cultural programs are celebrated during the course of this festival which shows the customs of the people of the island.
 One gets to witness the folk dance and folk music of the place.

 A food festival is also organized with all the amazing delicacies of the state as well as of the tribes living on Majuli Island.
 Here one will get to relish dishes like Duck Meat Curry, Maasor Tenga (fish curry), Paro Manxho (pigeon meat), Silk Worm, Pitha (sweet dish), and Alu Pitika.

 Majuli is a lush green river island that is visited by tourists from across the country.
-People arrive here to witness the most-visited religious destinations like Kamalabari Satra, Garmur, Tengapania, Auniati Satra, Dakhinpat Satra and popular fairs and festivals of Assam.
-Apart from these spiritual and cultural delights, you can also indulge in some fun activities like boat rides, strolling in the village, cycling, witnessing sunrise and sunset and the mighty and mesmerising Brahmaputra river.
+People arrive here to witness the most-visited religious destinations like Kamalabari Satra, Garmur, Tengapania, Auniati Satra, Dakhinpat Satra, and popular fairs and festivals of Assam.
+Apart from these spiritual and cultural delights, you can also indulge in some fun activities like boat rides, strolling in the village, cycling, witnessing sunrise and sunset, and the mighty and mesmerizing Brahmaputra river.

 From Jorhat, you have to avail ferry service to reach the island and participate in the festival.
 You can opt for two regular ferry rides to Majuli, out of which one leaves at 10:30 in the morning while the other at 2:30 in the afternoon.
 These ferry rides are suspended if the Brahmaputra river is flowing above the recommended water level and speed.
 The boat ride begins from Nimati Ghat in Jorhat and terminates at Kamalabari Ghat and Dakhinpat Ghat in Majuli and both these ferry routes take around 2 hours to reach Majuli Island.